 The Hamilton County Sheriff's Office said just after 9:30 p.m.
-Monday, Cicero police officers were sent to the area of Main and Neal streets after a man was found on the side of the road with a bicycle on top of him.
-That man has been identified as Nicholas Camp, 20, of Cicero.
+July 14, Cicero police officers were sent to the area of Main and Neal streets after a man was found on the side of the road with a bicycle on top of him.
+That man was identified as Nicholas Camp, 20, of Cicero.

-Camp reportedly had severe trauma to the head.
-He was taken to Riverview Hospital, then airlifted to IU-Methodist Hospital, where he died.
+After he was found, he was taken to Riverview Hospital, then airlifted to IU-Health Methodist Hospital, where he died.

 School officials in Muncie found a loaded gun inside a high school student's locker Wednesday.

 Company plans 1,000 jobs for Indy by 2015's end